Tax rates

 When moving away from Iceland, you must make sure your taxes are in order and maintain your Icelandic bank account until the taxes have been paid or reimbursed the following year.
 You can do so by filling in the simplified tax return form and notifying the tax authorities of your new address abroad or of the address of a representative in Iceland.

 If you forget to file your taxes before leaving Iceland, you may submit them online until March of the following year (Icelandic only).
-The assessment will take place at the end of May the next year, so you should go to your personal tax page to see if you owe taxes or if you have overpaid any.
+The assessment will take place at the end of May next year, so you should go to your personal tax page to see whether you owe taxes or have overpaid any.
 If you owe, the amount will increase by 2.5% due to late payment.
 Contact the tax authorities to settle your debt!
 If you want a representative to claim this for you, they will need your written consent, with two witnesses verifying your signature.
 The certified consent letter must include your ID number (kennitala) and also those of the witnesses.

 After-tax income